 Shows for special audiences (such as medical professionals) may be shorter and will be scheduled together in a designated time slot.
 SUBMISSION FILE FORMAT

-Our preference is an MP4 file or QuickTime movie.
-It should be of a high quality, as we will use the movie as a master file, from which we make the assorted MPEGs for broadcast, iTunes, Podcast, YouTube, etc.
+Our preference is an MP4 file.
+It will be used as a source to make the assorted MPEGs for broadcast, Podcast, YouTube, etc.

-If the file is an H.264 MP4, a good target bitrate is 8Mbps or higher, though higher rate is fine, and lower is acceptable if the quality holds up.
+If the file is an H.264 MP4, a good target bitrate is 8Mbps or higher.
+A lower bitrate may be acceptable if the quality holds up.
+SUBMISSION DATA

 Along with the files we will need the following data: